Michaelzag/grafeo/docs/user-guide/data-model/gql-vs-sparql.md

 Comparing the ISO standard GQL with W3C standard SPARQL.

-!!! info "Grafeo Query Language"
+!!! info "Grafeo Query Languages"
-    Grafeo uses **GQL** as its query language. **SPARQL is not supported**.
-This guide is for users familiar with SPARQL/RDF who want to understand how GQL differs and how to accomplish similar tasks in Grafeo.
+    Grafeo supports both **GQL** (default) and **SPARQL** (via the `sparql` feature flag).
+GQL targets LPG data, SPARQL targets RDF data.
+This guide is for users familiar with SPARQL/RDF who want to understand how GQL differs.
+For SPARQL usage, see the [SPARQL user guide](../sparql/index.md).

 ## Overview